 The FDA has historically exercised enforcement discretion in not enforcing the medical device regulations against laboratories offering LDTs.
 In August 2020, as part of the Trump Administration's efforts to combat COVID-19 and consistent with the President's direction in Executive Orders 13771 and 13924, the Department of Health and Human Services (the "HHS") announced rescission of guidance and other informal issuances of the FDA regarding premarket review of LDT absent notice-and-comment rulemaking, stating that, absent notice-and-comment rulemaking, those seeking approval or clearance of, or an emergency use authorization, for an LDT may nonetheless voluntarily submit a premarket approval application, premarket notification or an Emergency Use Authorization request, respectively, but are not required to do so.
 Although the Biden administration has not taken affirmative steps to rescind this August 2020 announcement, this 2020 policy statement is no longer posted on the HHS website.
 Legislative and administrative proposals to amend the FDA's oversight of LDTs have been introduced in recent years, including the Verifying Accurate Leading-edge IVCT Development Act of 2021 (VALID Act).
 It is unclear how such action as well as future legislation by federal and state governments and changes in FDA regulation will impact the industry, including our business and that of our customers.
-Any restrictions on LDTs by the FDA, HHS, Congress, or state regulatory authorities may decrease the demand for our products.
-The adoption of new restrictions on RUO products, whether by the FDA or Congress, could adversely affect demand for our specialized reagents and instruments.
+Any restrictions on LDTs by the FDA, HHS, Congress, could adversely affect demand for our specialized reagents and instruments.
 Further, we could be required to obtain premarket clearance or approval before we can sell our products to certain customers.